Toyota’s car sales in PR up 9% in ’17 vs. prior year; 24K units sold

 Written by Michelle Kantrow // January 4, 2018 // In-Brief // No comments

-Toyota in Puerto Rico’s 2017 non-fleet sales outpaced the prior year’s results by 9 percent, the company announced.
+Toyota de Puerto Rico’s 2017 non-fleet sales outpaced the prior year’s results by 9 percent, the company announced.

 In spite of the challenges the economy faces, the automotive company managed to sell 24,254 non-fleet units last year, exceeding by 2,060 units the sales of the previous year, it confirmed in a statement.